National Institutes of Health

 - The primary NIH organization for research on Vitamin D is the NIH Office of Dietary Supplements

-Vitamin D helps your body absorb calcium, which your bones need to grow.
+Vitamin D helps your body absorb calcium.
+Calcium is one of the main building blocks of bone.
 A lack of vitamin D can lead to bone diseases such as osteoporosis or rickets.
 Vitamin D also has a role in your nerve, muscle, and immune systems.

 Vitamin D-rich foods include egg yolks, saltwater fish, and liver.
 Some other foods, like milk and cereal, often have added vitamin D.